shreyatrivedi26/shreyatrivedi26.github.io/project.md

 ## Results

+*Figure 1: Here is a caption for my diagram.
+This one shows a pengiun [1].*
-Figure 3:  Plot showing the feature importance for all the 5 regions (x-axis) and their corresponding importance in the two seasons.
+*Figure 3:  Plot showing the feature importance for all the 5 regions (x-axis) and their corresponding importance in the two seasons.*

 Figure 4:  SHAP Plots showing the magnitude and the intensity of the impact of the features on the predicted target value i.e. SIT for the 5 regions for Advance Season.